jwhitham/x86determiniser/README.md

 All of the code is copyright (c) 2015-2018 by Jack Whitham.

-x86determiniser has been relicenced under the Lesser GNU Public License version 2.1 so that non-GPL software may be linked to it and distributed.
+x86determiniser has been relicenced under the MIT License so that non-GPL software may be linked to it and distributed.